-These three teacher side hustle ideas I’m going to share in this post are easy, won’t take up too much free time, and pay pretty dang well.
+These three teacher side hustle ideas I am going to share in this post are easy, will not take up too much free time, and pay well.

 First things first, y’all.
 Teachers provide more than just an education.
 They listen, mentor, motivate, inspire, and empower in addition to their official job duties.
 School-aged children spend a third of their day in classrooms.

-Yes, teachers get summers and holidays and spring breaks off for school, but a good chunk of that time is spent planning, attending professional development seminars, or even taking college courses to get their masters (for a whopping $1,500 salary pay bump and more student loan debt that will just offset it).
+Yes, teachers get summers, holidays, and spring breaks off for school, but a good chunk of that time is spent planning, attending professional development seminars, or even taking college courses to get their master’s degree (for a whopping $1,500 salary pay bump and more student loan debt that will just offset it).

-For all that teachers do, you’d think that they would be paid well, right?
+For all the many things teachers do for students, you’d think that they would be paid well, right?
 Unfortunately, in most of the United States, you would be wrong.
-Besides working summer school, coaching, and getting an advanced degree, there aren’t a whole lot of ways for teachers to make extra cash within their district.
+Besides working summer school, coaching, and getting an advanced degree; there are not a whole lot of ways for teachers to make extra cash within their district.

 Teachers Pay Teachers, or TpT as it often referred to, is an amazing website that I’m sure every teacher on the planet has used at least once.
-If you haven’t heard of it, TpT is like Etsy or Amazon for educators.
+If you have not heard of it, Teachers Pay Teachers is like Etsy or Amazon for educators.
 Full to the brim with various educational resources, such as power points, lesson plans, templates, worksheets, and much, much more.

-This is probably the easiest teacher side hustle to start because it’s passive.
+This is probably the easiest teacher side hustle to start because it is passive.
 You already have the resources made.
 All you have to do is post them and wait for the sales to start coming in.

 This is a free side hustle for teachers to start.
 And the best part is, Teachers Pay Teachers practically sells it for you.
 Chances are that a teacher out there is looking for a resource just like yours!
-As much as I love following all those teacher instagrams, for a purely passive side hustle, just let TpT do the marketing for you.
+As much as I love following all those teacher Instagram’s; for a purely passive side hustle, just let the platform do the marketing for you.

 You can teach a class on what you teach in the classroom or try teaching a different topic entirely.
 You can even create a social club.
-I’ve seen a few weekly Among Us clubs offered on there, I have seen Princess Dance classes, I have seen art classes.
+I have seen a few weekly Among Us clubs offered on there, I have seen Princess Dance classes, I have seen art classes.
 There is even a cool feature where you can see what parents are looking for as far as topics their children are interested in!

 My first week on Outschool, I taught for 9 hours and I was paid $164.
 Not too shabby for a few hours a week.
 There are people on there that teach all day long and make a killing.